 *Remember: these are base prices and do not include the additional costs I have mentioned here.

 additional Costs To Consider When Building OR Buying a house

 - Refrigerator.
 Typically a refrigerator is not included when you build OR buy a new home, so this is another cost that will come out of pocket.
-We are planning to keep an eye on big sales like Black Friday to snag a good deal on a fridge.
-Our new house WILL have a built-in stainless steel microwave, dishwasher, oven and gas range.
-All of these items are included.
+We bought our fridge from Nebraska Furniture Mart when they had a really good sale.
+They said that if we saw a lower price for it before our move-in date, they would match it.
+NFM is also delivering it to our house.
+(Our new house will have a built-in stainless steel microwave, dishwasher, oven and gas range.
+All of these items are included in the purchase price.)

 I’m sure there are others I’m forgetting, but hopefully that gives you an idea on the cost comparison!

-Q. How long does it take to build a house?
+How long does it take to build a house from start to finish?

 You also have to get pre-approved for a mortgage, which is based on your income, credit score, etc. FYI: just because you get approved for a $500,000 loan, doesn’t mean you should spend that amount. ; )

 You do have to put down at least 20% in order to avoid paying something called PMI, so that is recommended.
 PMI is private mortgage insurance; AKA, extra money you have to pay toward your mortgage each month.

 We wanted to put down enough that we could keep our mortgage close to what it was in our previous home.
 We want to continue to live comfortably; to be able to go on dinner dates, travel, etc., and not live way above our means!